open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/athena/yaml.md

 - `athena` – Allows the principal to run queries on Athena resources.
 - `glue` – Allows principals access to AWS Glue databases, tables, and partitions.
 This is required so that the principal can use the AWS Glue Data Catalog with Athena.
-- `s3` – Allows the principal to write and read query results from Amazon S3.
 - `lakeformation` – Allows principals to request temporary credentials to access data in a data lake location that is registered with Lake Formation.

 And is defined as: